 No one plans on dealing with a dental emergency, but one could occur at any time, and it’s important to have caring experts you can turn to when the worst happens!
 Whether it’s a tooth that was damaged in an accident or a cavity that occurred due to poor oral hygiene, Davis, Roberts, Boeller, & Rife can offer you prompt relief from your dental discomfort thanks to our friendly team, inviting dental office, and advanced treatments.
-Call us immediately for emergency dentistry in Englewood, FL if you need urgent dental care.
+If you need fast relief from urgent dental pain, give us a call immediately !

 There are many different types of dental emergencies that you might experience.
 The key to stopping your pain and saving your smile lies in recognizing the root cause of the problem and treating it properly as soon as possible.
 We can give you first aid tips over the phone when you call our dental office, but it helps to already have a firm grasp on what to do during a dental crisis.
 Below, you’ll find a list of common emergencies and how to deal with them until your appointment.